 Many people are leaving South America to live in a place that is politically stable, safer and has a better economy.
 Traditionally, South Americans gravitated towards Miami.
-Recently, they have widened their nets and are starting to move to Madrid.
-This article compares the pros and cons of living in Madrid vs. Miami.
+In recent years they widened their nets and are moving to Madrid in increasing numbers.
+According to the census results released on January 1, 2024 by Spain’s National Institute of Statistics (NIE), there were 1,038,671 people from the 18 Spanish-speaking countries in the Americas living in Madrid.
+Latinos now make up one in every seven inhabitants in the Madrid region.

 What makes a good expat city?